holoviz/panel/doc/tutorials/basic/build_chatbot.md

 # Build a Chat Bot

 In this tutorial we will build a streaming *chat bot*.
 We will first use the *high-level* [`ChatInterface`](../../reference/chat/ChatInterface.ipynb) to build a basic chat bot.
-Then will will add streaming and finally we will make it scale to many users.
+Then we will add streaming.

 :::{admonition} Note
 When I ask you to *run the code* in the sections below, you may either execute the code directly in the Panel docs via the green *run* button, in a cell in a notebook or in a file `app.py` that is served with `panel serve app.py --autoreload`.